 This is a great way to get started, as you can use Vagrant to automatically setup and install Docker for you!
 Check out the docs here.
 For the more advanced Vagrant developers, you can also use Docker as a provider.
 I won’t get into here, but check out the Vagrant docs for more info.

 Knowing how to set up a predictable, repeatable computing environment is really important these days.
 We’ve looked at two ways to tackle this problem head on, and why you might choose either of them.
 Docker is gaining popularity at an astonishing rate now in 2017.
 If you still aren’t sure where to start, take a look at this tutorial on how to get started with Docker.
-Alternatively, you can find a development team to set up everything for you.
+Alternatively, you can hire developers to set up everything for you.

 So get started and hopefully next time your colleague says “it works on my machine” you know it will work on yours too!